ppy/osu-wiki/news/2022-09-27-changes-to-osu-taiko-sr-and-pp.md

 ## Star rating changes

-### Readdressing stamina
+### "Stamina" skill

 #### Issues within the old system

 The old system assumed a 2-finger kddk full alternating playstyle (i.e. one in which each subsequent hit is always hit by the other hand regardless of colour).
 This was implemented as two skills — one for the left hand, and one for the right hand.
 Instead of using note duration for the split skills, it used the duration between two notes that were pressed with the same hand, a term that we describe as note-pair duration.

-In addition to the above, tailored and highly particular nerfs targeted at specific patterns were implemented using code described best as a "cheese detector", which is something that we have since opted to avoid.
+In addition to the above, tailored and highly particular nerfs targeted at specific patterns were implemented using code described best as a "cheese detector", which is something that we have since opted to do away with.

-As such, one core policy for the all the new reworks under our wing was formed:
+The core policy for the all the new reworks under our wing was formed:

 **Never assume a specific playstyle or arbitrarily nerf patterns without a strong justification.**